Djokovic in draw as decision looms

 Novak Djokovic remains in the Australian Open draw as the decision over whether the defending champion can stay in the country drags on.

-The 34-year-old has been drawn against fellow Serb Miomir Kecmanovic.
+The nine-time champion has been drawn against fellow Serb Miomir Kecmanovic.

 Britain's US Open champion Emma Raducanu, seeded 17th, faces American world number 68 Sloane Stephens, the 2017 champion at the New York major.